Our Team of First Nation

 Our team are leaders in the field of First Nation climate change work and have spoken across Canada, the US and Mexico on our Indigenous climate change work.
 Our services include:

 We will lead your team and work with our project partners who are recognized provincially and nationally in the areas of infrastructure management, First Nation housing management, active transportation, urban design, stakeholder engagement, and natural playground development.
 In working with our team, you will receive quality and economic value that supports your project's success and community's well-being.
 Our services include:

 Food security, as defined by the United Nations' Committee on World Food Security, means that all people, at all times, have physical, social, and economic access to sufficient, safe, and nutritious food that meets their food preferences and dietary needs for an active and healthy life.
 A sustainable food system integrates several components in order to enhance a community’s environmental, economic and social well-being.
 It is built on principles that further the ecological, social and economic values of a community and region.

 First Nations have unique opportunities and Traditional Knowledge Systems that make both a reality within our communities.
 Our team helps practitioners develop projects to attain both food security and then food sustainability.
 Our services include:

 We specialize in creative project definition.
 We find a way to develop and design projects to get the outcome you desire.
 We provide creative solutions founded in both western science and Traditional Knowledge Systems.

 If you are not sure where to start and just want to talk it through with someone, we are a great first call.
 No obligations, just direction and information to ensure that a project is designed with the best resources and the best project plan in place.

-To discuss your opportunity, please schedule your Zoom call with Michael Jacobs.
+To discuss your opportunity, please schedule your Zoom call with our CEO, Michael Jacobs.